Skip Breadcrumb Links

 Should I sign a Buyer Representation Agreement with a real estate agent?

-A BRA or Form 300 is a contract between you (the buyer) and the real estate agent and their brokerage firm that sets out the terms of their representation in the home-buying process.
-It’s an agreement of representation, so when you sign this contract you are agreeing to have that agent exclusively represent you when putting offers forward to the selling agents.
+Once you're ready to put in an offer on a house, the agent will ask you to sign an exclusivity agreement or contract.
+A BRA or Form 300 is a contract between you (the buyer) and the real estate agent (brokerage) that lists terms of their representation in the home-buying process.
+By signing this contract, you are agreeing to have that agent exclusively represent you when putting offers forward to the selling agents.

-Once you sign a BRA, you can see homes and look around for sale properties on your own or with another agent but you can only put in an offer with the representing agent you signed the BRA with.
-Failing to do that, can result in commissions owed to the agent and brokerage you signed the contract with even after you pay commissions to a new agent.
-Typically, a BRA term is anywhere between 90 days to 6 months.
+You can still see homes and look for sale properties on your own or with another agent but you can only put in an offer on a home with the representing agent of the BRA.
+Failing to do that, can result in commissions owed to that agent and brokerage even after you pay commissions to a new agent.
+A BRA term can be anywhere between 90 days to 6 months.

 Before you Sign